 - Poop-proof: chickens can’t poop in it when the lid is closed.
 BONUS!

-is a 12 month, money-back satisfaction guarantee.
-You can’t beat that with
+- There is a 12 month, money-back satisfaction guarantee.
+You can’t beat that with a stick!

 There is a training period that allows the birds to become accustomed to the operation of the feeder that requires no effort on the part of the chicken-keeper.
 For the first week of training, two bolts prop the lid open fully and the birds get a feel for standing on the plate and putting their heads into the trough to eat.
 The second week, the bolts are lowered a notch so that the plate and lid move slightly when the plate is stepped on.
 The third week, the bolts are removed and the birds operate it themselves- when they step on the plate, the lid opens, when they step off, the lid closes.

-My chickens have been using Grandpa’s Feeders for three weeks now and every one of them, from the heaviest to the lightest bird is comfortable using it.
-I appreciate that the feed is secure, that my chickens aren’t billing it out onto the ground, that I don’t have to fill feeders as frequently as I had been and that my birds are eating clean feed 100% of the time.
+Everyone in my flock, from the heaviest to the lightest bird, is comfortable using it.
+I appreciate that the feed is secure, that my chickens aren’t beaking it out onto the ground for rodents to clean up at night, that I don’t have to fill feeders as frequently, that my birds are eating clean feed 100% of the time, and I am saving loads of money on chicken feed!